echovue/zoomapi-python/README.md

-# Taking Zoom Attendance with Python
-Using Python to take Zoom attendance
+# Using Python to Interact with the Zoom API

+Using Python to:
+- Take Zoom attendance
+- Determine if the meeting is ready to start